GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

      DisplayLower4       FXParamValueDisplay 2
 ```

 Here, turning the Rotary encoder does nothing due to the NoAction line, but the RotaryPush4 will toggle the Comp/Limiter parameter when pressed.
 That's what the [ 0.0 1.0 ] means when it follows an FX Param.
-It's essentially saying, "each press should toggle between the minimum and maximum values".
+In CSI, all FX parameters are normalized to a range of 0.0 to 1.0 so that syntax is essentially saying, "each press should toggle between the minimum and maximum values".
 You'll also notice similar syntax used to step between 3 parameters on the rotary encoder with the "Meter" parameter in this .zon example.
 See the [Stepped Params and Toggles](https://github.com/GeoffAWaddington/CSIWiki/wiki/Stepped-Parameters-and-Toggles) page for more details.

 The final thing I want to call out in this FX.zon is that I've used NoAction for any controls on my surface that don't have an action in the FX.zon.
 Why?
 This is a best-practice recommendation to make sure that you're not inadvertently changing parameters on your track or elsewhere that you don't intend to when the fx.zon is active.
 This will also ensure the displays clear out.
 ```